amalia-caldare/node.js_docs_mandatory/README.md

 # Node.js---Documentation---Mandatory1

-Server running on port 80
+This application is running on port 80
-To start the server type: npm run start
+Start the server by typing : npm run start